 - After sales

 You are now the proud owner of a new car.
 But you need to remember that with ownership comes responsibility, including the costs associated with owning a car.
 It is not just the bank loan that you will need to pay, also buy maintenance, insurance, upkeep, and fuel.
 If you have purchased the car used, you may also need to send it to another service just to get everything up to date.
+As a side note, if you’re looking to unload one of your old cars and get some cash you may want to consider selling it to the guys over at Junk Car Masters.

 Buying a car in Jamaica need not be a tooth pulling experience.
 If you follow the tips above and keep a clear mind throughout the process, you should be the proud new owner of a great vehicle in no time at all.
 Remember the most important tip: do not rush yourself.